michaelgeers6/personal-website/content/authors/admin/_index.md

 I am a third-year PhD student in Psychology at the [Center for Adaptive Rationality (ARC)](https://www.mpib-berlin.mpg.de/research/research-centers/adaptive-rationality) at the [Max Planck Institute for Human Development](https://www.mpib-berlin.mpg.de/en) in Berlin.

-My research investigates the psychology of consumer judgment and decision making.
-Specifically, I seek to better understand the pressure points between consumer behavior and online technologies, including misinformation and microtargeting, and to develop interventions to mitigate them.
-To achieve this, I use a combination of online, laboratory, and field experimental methods, and draw on insights from consumer research, psychology, and computational social science.

 Prior to graduate school, I earned a Master of Behavioral and Decision Sciences from the University of Pennsylvania.
 I also completed an MSc in Marketing with distinction (Trinity College Dublin) and a BA in Business Administration (Provadis School of International Management and Technology).

 <br>